 Why?
 Well, it’s a typical large city in the sense that there’s always something going on and people coming and going.
-And because of this, you can quite easily blink and miss your time there.
+Because of this, you can quite easily blink and miss your time there.

 Planning a short trip to see what all the fuss is about?
 Here are 7 things to do in Bangkok in 3 days.